dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

 common/top-level-forms.dylan).
 A top level form at least contains information about its compilation record, source location, parent form, sequence number and dependencies and referenced variables.
-Additional information availble are adjectives, the word defined, its library, original library, top level methods.
+Additional information available are adjectives, the word defined, its library, original library, top level methods.
 As a side note, dependency tracking is also defined in ``common/top-level-forms.dylan``.